-As I baked my last Wedding Weekend cookie, a pecan shortbread also known as a Mexican Wedding Cookie, it occurred to me I was suffering from a case of writer’s block.
+As I baked this pecan shortbread also known as a Mexican Wedding Cookie, it occurred to me I had no idea what I wanted to say about them.
 I usually have at least an idea of where a post could go, but today, I had nothing.
-In hopes procrastination would transform into inspiration, I decided to clean out my desk drawers.
+In hopes procrastination would somehow magically transform into inspiration, I decided to clean out my desk drawers.
 And voilà, I a found a little card titled 40 Promises for Marriage.

 Fine: This is the word women use to end an argument when they are right and you need to shut up.

 Nothing: This means “something”, and you should be on your toes.
 Arguments that begin with “nothing” usually end in “fine.”

 Five Minutes: If she is getting dressed, five minutes is actually 30 minutes.
 Five minutes is really only five minutes when a woman gives you permission to watch the game on television for five more minutes before she expects you to help out around the house.